 Guiding the film from inception until long after its release, it starts and ends with the producer.

-The role of a producer can be stressful at times; reserved for the few who can cope with the pressure of leadership.
-Producers are managers, collaborators, enablers and problem solvers who can be adaptable and flexible to the needs of a production.
+The role of a producer can be excessively stressful; reserved for the few who can cope with the pressure of potentially remortgaging their family home to pay for the grade.
+Producers are managers, collaborators, enablers, and problem solvers who can be adaptable and flexible to the needs of a production.
 They find the story/script, acquire funding for the project, attach talent, drive the project through principal photography, post-production, and find the right people to help steer the film to its ultimate destination - the audience.
-Unlike any other participant the producer is attached to the film many years after it has been exploited over each media outlet, the job is ceaseless, all consuming and immensely rewarding - which is ultimately why producers are born and not made.
+Unlike any other participant the producer is attached to the film many years after it has been exploited over each media outlet, the job is ceaseless and all-consuming - which is ultimately why producers are born and not made.

-This can be extremely costly so the production company will have two options; to meet the cost of development themselves as external funding can compromise the producer at a later date, or seek external funding from an external source such as the BFI, Film 4 or BBC Films.
+This can be extremely costly so the production company will have two options; to meet the cost of development themselves as external funding can compromise the producer at a later date, or seek external funding from an external source.

 Putting together the pitch for investors can be one of the most challenging aspects of the producer's role, a film financing company can be brought into the mix if needed, and the services of a sales company (who will sell the film to foreign distributors).
 A pitch package can consist of:

 A treatment of the script, which can be anywhere from a page to a more detailed ten-page document.